angrymouse/discord-listings/README.md

-### You're free to contribute this list: just fork it, make changes, and make PR to this repo's mater branch.
+### You're free to contribute this list: just fork it, make changes, and make PR to this repo's master branch.
 # Server listings
 - ### [DISBOARD](https://disboard.org)
   DISBOARD is one of largest server listings (this site has 150k+ unique visitors per day).